brettXX/PrecisTinyOled/README.md

 Since the text font is designed to conserve space, it is very minimalistic.
 As such, it is blocky and narrow.
 If you wish to use more-defined characters, custom icons can be created for 8x8, while bitmaps can be created for large sizes if only a few are needed on the display.

-The current x and y position for text placement are stored in the currX and currY variables (oled.currX and oled.currY).
+The current position for text placement is stored in the currX and currY variables (oled.currX and oled.currY).